jaydenhojingrong/Remittance-Web-Portal/README.md

 ## Documentation and Slides
-- The documentation for the Website is listed in this [Google Docs] )https://docs.google.com/document/d/1TH-2T7WjOwWoIifjMQuwx-XUwoR1D0_0xwM2nWQGlFM/edit?usp=sharing)
+- The documentation for the Website is listed in this [Google Document] (https://docs.google.com/document/d/1TH-2T7WjOwWoIifjMQuwx-XUwoR1D0_0xwM2nWQGlFM/edit?usp=sharing)
-- The presentation slides for the Website is listed in this [Google Slides](https://docs.google.com/presentation/d/1cmd2PcAx-LY5UmClwsrdcRgjJUuaU0WDT5JM4I3Yky4/edit?usp=sharing)
+- The presentation slides for the Website is listed in this [Google Slide](https://docs.google.com/presentation/d/1cmd2PcAx-LY5UmClwsrdcRgjJUuaU0WDT5JM4I3Yky4/edit?usp=sharing)

 ## Get Started